 - graphical mode using the ThinLinc client (instructions here).

 ssh-access using a terminal requires a basic knowledge of UNIX commands.
 An advantage of ssh-access is that it does not require much bandwidth.

-The ThinLinc client allows instead to access HPC (and your data) through a Graphical User Interface, and can be easier to use.
-It requires a larger bandwidth, however.
+The ThinLinc client gives access to the HPC, and your data, through a Graphical User Interface.
+It requires a larger bandwidth.

 - both methods provide a secure authentication mechanism, so they are both “safe”

 - both act as interfaces to the server-side, so there is no difference in the resources that one can access, the software installed, and the data one gets access to.